 Most ordinary Windows users never use the Command Prompt and have no idea what sort of things you can do from the command line.
 More experienced users will know that running command line commands can be very useful for a range of tasks and grouping everything into a single batch file to process it all together can be very powerful.

-One inconvenient thing with running batch files is that they always open a console window which shows the output of the commands being executed.
-This can be important if you want to interact or see what is happening while the batch file is running but a bit of a pain if you want to run the batch script quietly in the background or while starting windows.
+One inconvenience with running batch files is that they always open a console window which shows the output of the commands being executed.
+This can be important if you want to interact or see what is happening while the batch file is running but a bit annoying if you want to run the batch script quietly in the background or while starting windows.

 Run a Silent Batch Script Using a Third Party Utility

-Nirsoft’s NirCMD is a small multi function tool that is able to perform dozens of tasks without popping up any console window.
-These include ejecting ROM drives, changing audio volumes, enabling screensavers, controlling services and much more.
+Nirsoft’s NirCMD is a small multi function tool that can quietly perform dozens of tasks without popping up any console window.
+These include ejecting ROM drives, changing audio volumes, enabling screensavers, controlling processes/services and much more.
 The following command can be used at boot or in a shortcut to run a batch file silently:

 nircmd elevatecmd exec hide [path to .bat file]

-You can tell NirCMD to create a desktop shortcut from the command line with the included commands so the silent script is ready to run:
+A desktop shortcut can be created manually or you can tell NirCMD to create a shortcut from the command line with the included commands so the silent script is ready to run.

-Hide the Batch Console With a VBS Script
+Hide the Batch Console With a Visual Basic Script

-Being able to hide the batch script console window using Visual Basic is quite similar to using an external command and works in basically the same way.
-Launch the VBS script and supply the batch file as an argument, then the code runs the script while not showing any output.
+Hiding the batch script console window using Visual Basic is quite similar to using an external command and works in basically the same way.
+Launch the VB script and supply the batch file as an argument, then the code runs the script while not showing any output.
 It can be done with a single line of code.

 CreateObject(“Wscript.Shell”).Run “””” & WScript.Arguments(0) & “”””, 0, False

 Create an empty text file, copy and paste the above line then save it as a .vbs file.
-Alternatively download launchquiet.vbs which is a script we’ve already created.
+Alternatively, download launchquiet.vbs which is a ready made script.
 To add it to a shortcut or a startup location etc, use the commands in the following way.
 Don’t forget to use quotes if your paths or filenames contain spaces.

 Wscript [path to .vbs file] [path to .bat file]

-If you would like to supply an argument for the batch file as well, the piece of VBscript has to be altered slightly by changing the two sets of four double quotes to two sets of two.
+If you would like to supply an argument for the batch file, the piece of VB script has to be altered slightly by changing the two sets of four double quotes to two sets of two.